 This management pack is developed to monitor database health state depending on the state of the database.
-You might be having a requirement to exclude
+You might be having a requirement to exclude any of the database state like offline, suspect, emergency etc. This management pack will help you to achieve that.

 3. MP is disabled by default.
 (You have to enable the Monitor, but I’d suggest to enable it for some test servers first)

-5. Alert description would be like:
+5. Alert description would be like as below:

 6. Alert will be raised if 2 sample value having the bad value ( you could increase or decrease the time interval and number of sample through override)